Water analytical instrumentation

-The Highlands University Natural Resources Management Department maintains a Hydrolab Water Quality Sonde for determining surface water physicochemical parameters (dissolved oxygen, pH, conductivity, alkalinity, and temperature) in the field, a Flow Solution® FS 3100 Automated Chemistry Analyzer for performing continuous nutrient analysis (such as ammonia, total nitrogen, nitrate, nitrite, and phosphorous) on water samples and digested plant extracts, a Graphite Furnace Atomic Adsorption instrument for determining heavy metal concentrations of water samples, a Total Organic Carbon analyzer, and Ion Chromatograph for determining anion and cation determinations in water samples.
+The Highlands University Natural Resources Management Department maintains a Hanna Water Quality Mutiparameter meter for determining surface water physicochemical parameters (dissolved oxygen, pH, conductivity, alkalinity, and temperature) in the field, a Flow Solution® FS 3100 Automated Chemistry Analyzer for performing continuous nutrient analysis (such as ammonia, total nitrogen, nitrate, nitrite, and phosphorous) on water samples and digested plant extracts, a Graphite Furnace Atomic Adsorption instrument for determining heavy metal concentrations of water samples, a Total Organic Carbon analyzer, and Ion Chromatograph for determining anion and cation determinations in water samples.

 Paleomagnetism and Rock Magnetism Laboratory

 Environmental Geophysics Laboratory